Accel0/SageMaker-Sentiment-Analysis/README.md

 # SageMaker-Sentiment-Analysis
-**This project was made for Udacity Nano degree Deep Learning** This project can be used to analysis movie, tv shows, and any review for anything in IMDB
+**This project was made for Udacity Nano degree Deep Learning** This project can be used to analysis movie, tv shows, and any review for anything in IMDB, and it determines whether that review was positive or negative.

 # Requirements:
 This project is written in Python so you need some packages for it to run: